KomodoPlatform/defi_stats/README.md

     Install [poetry](https://python-poetry.org/docs/) with `pipx install poetry`
     Add `~/.local/bin` to your PATH so poetry and other tools are available:
     `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc`
+    Poetry tries to talk to the system keyring by default.
+On minimal servers without SecretStorage support, disable it with `poetry config keyring.enabled false`.

 #### Install Docker